willclarkson/lsstScratchWIC/README.md

 ### Data and paths ###

-The notebooks should now all work "out of the box."

-Be default, the notebooks all look in subdirectories of the working directory for the precomputed metrics.
+By default, the notebooks all look in subdirectories of the working directory for the precomputed metrics.

 However, if you uncomment the relevant lines in the notebooks, they will